Fundamental limits on anomalous energy flows in correlated quantum systems: Acknowledgements

 \section{Acknowledgements}

-We are grateful to P. Samuelsson, P. P. Potts, B. Annby-Andersson, G. Vitagliano, Martí Perarnau-Llobet and Ralph Silva for fruitful discussions.
+We are grateful to S. H. Lie for multiple insightful comments on the first draft of this work, and in particular for spotting a gap in the proof of Theorem $1$ and proposing an alternative proof.
+We further thank P. Samuelsson, P. P. Potts, B. Annby-Andersson, G. Vitagliano, {M.} Perarnau-Llobet and {R.} Silva for fruitful discussions.
 PLB acknowledges the Swiss National Science Foundation for financial support through the NCCR SwissMAP.
 GFD acknowledges the Wallenberg Center for Quantum Technology (WACQT) for financial support via the EDU-WACQT program funded by Marianne and Marcus Wallenberg Foundation.
 PB is supported by grant number FQXi Grant Number: FQXi-IAF19-07 from the Foundational Questions Institute Fund, a donor advised fund of Silicon Valley Community Foundation and funding from the European Research Council (Consolidator grant ‘Cocoquest’ 101043705).